-Click the OPEN VCENTER button to open the vSphere Client and log in to vCenter Server.
+Click the OPEN VCENTER button to open the vSphere Client and log in to vCenter.

-By default, the SDDC Management Gateway blocks traffic to all management network destinations, including vCenter Server, from all sources.
+By default, the SDDC Management Gateway blocks traffic to all management network destinations, including vCenter, from all sources.
 You must add management gateway firewall rules that allow only secure traffic from trusted sources.
-You can use any of these connection types to connect to the SDDC vCenter Server:
+You can use any of these connection types to connect to the SDDC vCenter:

 - Configure AWS Direct Connect Between Your SDDC and On-Premises Data Center